-Dr. Soon-Shiong, our Chairman and CEO and our principal stockholder, has significant interests in other companies which may conflict with our interests
+Dr. Soon-Shiong, our Chairman and CEO and our principal stockholder, has significant interests in other companies which may conflict with our interests.

 Our Chairman and CEO, Dr. Soon-Shiong, is the founder of NantWorks.
 The various NantWorks companies are currently exploring opportunities in the immunotherapy, infectious disease and inflammatory disease fields.
-In particular, we have agreements with NantOmics, LLC ("NantOmics"), NanoCav, LLC ("NanoCav"), NantCell, Inc. ("NantCell"), NantBio, Inc. ("NantBio"), VivaBioCell S.p.A. ("VivaBioCell"), NantHealth Labs, Inc. ("NantHealth Labs"), which was formally known as Liquid Genomics, Inc., and Altor BioScience, LLC ("Altor") to provide services, technology and equipment for use in our efforts to develop our product pipeline.
+In particular, we have agreements with a number of related parties that provide services, technology and equipment for use in our efforts to develop our product pipeline.
 Dr. Soon-Shiong holds a controlling interest, either directly or indirectly, in these entities.
-As a result, they or other companies affiliated with Dr. Soon-Shiong may compete with us for business opportunities or, in the future, develop products that are competitive with ours (including products in the other therapeutic fields in which we may target in the future).
-In addition, we are pursuing supply arrangements for various investigational agents controlled by affiliates to be used in our clinical trials.
-If Dr. Soon-Shiong was to cease his affiliation with us or with NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all, and as a result may impede our ability to control the supply chain for our combination therapies.
+Consequently, Dr. Soon-Shiong's interests may not be aligned with our other stockholders and he may from time to time be incentivized to take certain actions that benefit his other interests and that our other stockholders do not view as being in their interest as investors in our company.
+In addition, other companies affiliated with Dr. Soon-Shiong may compete with us for business opportunities or, in the future, develop products that are competitive with ours (including products in other therapeutic fields which we may target in the future).
+Moreover, even if they do not directly relate to us, actions taken by Dr. Soon-Shiong and the companies with which he is involved could impact us.

+We are also pursuing supply arrangements for various investigational agents controlled by affiliates to be used in our clinical trials.
+If Dr. Soon-Shiong was to cease his affiliation with us, ImmunityBio, or with NantWorks, these entities may be unwilling to continue these relationships with us on commercially reasonable terms, or at all, and as a result may impede our ability to control the supply chain for our combination therapies.
 These collaboration agreements do not typically specify how sales will be apportioned between the parties upon successful commercialization of the product.
 As a result, we cannot guarantee that we will receive a percentage of the revenue that is at least proportional to the costs that we will incur in commercializing the product candidate.